 Haverstraw is a somewhat small village located in the state of New York.
 With a population of 12,187 people and three constituent neighborhoods, Haverstraw is the 157th largest community in New York.
-Much of the housing stock in Haverstraw was built prior to World War II, making it one of the older and more historic villages in the country.
+Haverstraw has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Haverstraw is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Haverstraw is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Haverstraw who work in office and administrative support (10.98%), sales jobs (9.52%), and maintenance occupations (9.52%).
+There are especially a lot of people living in Haverstraw who work in office and administrative support (12.44%), maintenance occupations (11.03%), and sales jobs (9.29%).

-Despite being a small village, Haverstraw has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Haverstraw, a lot of people use the bus to get to work every day though Haverstraw is a relatively small village.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The per capita income in Haverstraw in 2010 was $26,077, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $104,308 for a family of four.
+The per capita income in Haverstraw in 2010 was $25,193, which is lower middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $100,772 for a family of four.
 However, Haverstraw contains both very wealthy and poor people as well.

 Haverstraw is an extremely ethnically-diverse village.
 The people who call Haverstraw home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Haverstraw, accounting for 63.57% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Haverstraw, accounting for 64.61% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Haverstraw residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Haverstraw include Irish, Haitian, German, and Jamaican.
+Important ancestries of people in Haverstraw include Italian, German, Haitian, and Russian.

 The most common language spoken in Haverstraw is Spanish.
 Other important languages spoken here include English and French Creole.